mjebdev/harbour-quaycentral/README.md

 # QuayCentral
 A GUI app for the 1Password command-line tool on Sailfish OS.

-Version 0.3 - <b>Still in early development</b> - please see Limitations & Issues below.
+Version 0.4 - <b>Still in early development</b> - please see Limitations & Issues below.

 QuayCentral is an unofficial application and is in no way associated with 1Password or AgileBits, Inc.

 Licensed under GNU GPLv3.

+App icon by JSEHV @ GitHub.
+Thanks for the contribution!

 <h3>Requirements</h3>

 - A 1Password.com account (paid, free trial available).
+- An active network connection.
+As of now, at least, the CLI needs to be online to access data.
+While it can cache items, it still needs to check if it's the latest version of the item.
 - Installation of the 1Password command-line tool in /usr/local/bin or another directory in your $PATH.
 (The app has not been tested with the tool in a location other than /usr/local/bin).
 Permission for "op" to run as an executable.
 More info and download link:<br>
     https://support.1password.com/command-line-getting-started/<br>
     https://app-updates.agilebits.com/product_history/CLI